DivergentClouds/tundra/readme.txt

   ; copy a value that is imm items deep in the stack to dest PEEKI dest, imm

-  ; push the next address to the stack and jumps to the value of src ; has no effect if CMP flag is set
+  ; push the next address to the stack and jump to src ; has no effect if CMP flag is set
   CALL src

-  ; push the next address to the stack and jumps to the value of imm ; has no effect if CMP flag is set
+  ; push the next address to the stack and jump to imm ; has no effect if CMP flag is set
   CALLI src

+  ; call imm if dest and src are equal, assert dest and src are positive CEQPRI dest, src, imm

+  ; call imm2 if dest and imm1 are equal, assert dest and src are positive CEQPI dest, imm1, imm2

   ; pop a word into dest before dropping src bytes from the stack followed by ; jumping to dest